 Condominium refers to a form of ownership, rather than a style of building, as some people mistakenly believe.
 When we hear the word “condo”, the idea that usually springs to mind is one of high-rise apartment-type buildings.
 However, this form of ownership also applies to certain townhouse complexes, or even semi-detached and detached individual houses within a complex.

 Condominiums consist of two parts: the first is the actual collection of private units, and the second is the common elements of the building or complex, which may include lobbies, recreational facilities, gardens, walkways, etc. The private units are owned by, and registered in, the name of the owner of the unit.
 The common elements part is shared amongst the individual unit owners, as is the cost of maintaining, operating and if necessary, replacing these common elements.
 Each unit owner, therefore, holds an interest in the common elements of the building, which is usually calculated in proportion to the value of the owner’s private unit in relation to the total value of all the units in the condominium corporation.
-This ownership interest, often referred to as the “unit factor” will tell you what the owner's ownership percentage is in the common elements and will be used to calculate his/her share of the monthly fees associated with maintaining, operating and replacing them.
+This ownership interest, often referred to as the “unit factor” will tell you what your ownership percentage is in the common elements and will be used to calculate your share of the monthly fees associated with maintaining, operating and replacing them.

 The unit owners’ collective interests are represented by a legal entity known as a condominium corporation, consisting of a board of directors elected by and generally made up of the individual unit owners.
 Each unit owner has voting rights, which are usually in proportion to their unit factor.